NXT Cruiserweight Championship: History

+Inaugural tournament (2016)

+The Cruiserweight Classic was a professional wrestling tournament, where all participants were billed at a weight of 205 lbs or less, to determine the inaugural WWE Cruiserweight Champion for WWE's revived cruiserweight division.
+Tournament qualifying matches took place in various promotions of the independent circuit, including well-known promotions such as Revolution Pro Wrestling, Progress Wrestling, and Evolve.

 Interim championship tournament (2020)

-El Hijo del Fantasma defeated Drake Maverick to become Interim Champion.
-During his reign he would unmask and change his name to Santos Escobar.
+Interim NXT Cruiserweight Champion El Hijo del Fantasma.

-A round-robin tournament began on April 15, 2020, to determine the interim NXT Cruiserweight Champion after Jordan Devlin was deemed unable to defend the title due to COVID-19 pandemic-related travel restrictions.
-Eight wrestlers were split into two groups of four, where each wrestler competed against the other three members of their respective group.
+An eight-man round-robin tournament began on April 15, 2020, to determine the interim NXT Cruiserweight Champion after Jordan Devlin was unable to defend the title due to COVID-19 pandemic-related travel restrictions.
+The participants were split into two groups of four.
 The wrestlers with the best record in each group then competed to determine the interim champion.
 Any ties were broken by head-to-head results.

-Group A consisted of Kushida, Tony Nese, Jake Atlas, and former 205 Live General Manager Drake Maverick, while Group B consisted of Isaiah "Swerve" Scott, El Hijo del Fantasma, Akira Tozawa, and Gentleman Jack Gallagher.
-Although Maverick was released from WWE on April 15, he confirmed via Twitter that he would still be competing in the tournament; at the time, he had stated they would be his last matches in the company.
-As a result of a tie in Group A, Maverick, Kushida, and Atlas faced each other in a triple threat match on the May 27 episode of NXT to determine the winner of the group; Maverick won to advance to the final against Group B's winner, Fantasma.
-The final occurred during the May 27 tapings of NXT (aired June 3) where Fantasma defeated Maverick to become the interim champion; following the match, Triple H offered Maverick a new NXT contract, which he accepted.
-The following week, Fantasma turned heel on Maverick, unmasked himself, and changed his ring name to Santos Escobar.
+Although Drake Maverick was released by WWE on April 15, he confirmed via Twitter that he would still be competing in the tournament.
+As a result of a tie in Group A, Maverick, Kushida, and Jake Atlas faced each other in a triple threat match on the May 27 episode of NXT to determine the winner of the group.
+Maverick won to advance to the final against Group B's winner, El Hijo del Fantasma.